charlesjkwanin/winter-term-2020/README.md

 # Winter-Term-2020
 ## Genetic Algorithms For Winter Term 2020

-In this project, I use Genetic algorithms to try to precict a given target string.
+In this project, I use Genetic algorithms to try to solve some optimization problems.

 ### Stages